Student Choice Initiative: Student Governments

-As a result of the cuts, several student governments in Ontario were forced to make a number of cuts.
+Several student governments in Ontario were forced to make a number of cuts.
 The Alma Mater Society of Queen's University reduced a number of paid positions to volunteer positions, placed the Queen’s Model Parliament under probation, and announced that it was reconsidering its membership of the Ontario Undergraduate Student Alliance.
 At Laurentian University, the Students' General Association predicted a 40% cut to the operations budget and stated that they would be unable to continue supporting clubs financially.

 In some cases, the Initiative led to an increase in cost incurred by students, as campus groups had to raise prices in order to minimise losses from opt-outs.
 At Laurentian University, for instance, the fee for Welcome Week activities increased from 20$ to 115$.
 Critics of the policy also argued that targeting student union fees would fail to make university more affordable, as those fees were usually relatively small compared to tuition and student residence fees.